BlackcurrantLabs/hedged-b2b/docs/Postback/index.md

 }
 ```

 The object properties are named in a self-explanatory manner.
-Here we have added references to the data-type of the property and further description in the comments to provide you with more context.
+However, we have added references to the data-type of the property and further description in the comments to provide you with more context.

 This is the data you would recieve on the `b2BRecommendation` field of your post back call.